 ExpressVPN’s standout feature is its exceptional ability to securely access geo-restricted services, including Netflix, 9Now Foxtel, Stan, and more.
 It also has a smart DNS service available for VPN-incompatible devices such as games consoles.

-This service delivers steady speeds that are high enough for just about anything you have in mind.
-After testing it three times, ExpressVPN delivered an average speed of 133.95 Mbps.
+This service delivers steady speeds that are fast enough for everything from streaming to video calling.
+Across our three tests, ExpressVPN delivered an average speed of 120.61 Mbps.

 The service ensures your connection is encrypted and secure at all times.
 ExpressVPN incorporates 256-bit AES-CBC as the default encryption standard, HMAC authentication, and perfect forward secrecy.
 The company has its own connection protocol — Lightway — that makes establishing a connection feel almost instantaneous.